 Now researchers want to turn the tide by protecting the kidneys while improving cisplatin’s efficacy against cancer.

-“There is no question that cisplatin is a very important chemotherapy drug,” said Dr. Zheng Dong, cellular biologist and Regents’ professor in the Department of Cellular Biology and Anatomy at the Medical College of Georgia at Augusta University.
-He’s principal investigator on a renewed $1.5 million grant from the National Institute of Diabetes and Digestive and Kidney Diseases that could ultimately make it even better.
+“There is no question that cisplatin is a very important chemotherapy drug,” said Dr. Zheng Dong, cellular biologist and Regents’ Professor in the Department of Cellular Biology and Anatomy at the Medical College of Georgia at Augusta University.
+He’s the principal investigator on a renewed $1.5 million grant from the National Institute of Diabetes and Digestive and Kidney Diseases that could ultimately make it even better.

 More than 25 percent of patients treated with cisplatin develop kidney problems; their kidney recovery hinges on variables such as what cisplatin dose they took for how long and the severity of the initial kidney injury.